Small Learning Communities » Nursing

 Over 1,500 hours of clinical and classroom studies prepare students for NYS Certification as Licensed Practical Nurse (LPN).

-The Nursing Assistant (NA) program prepares students to take national performance/written exams for NYS Public Health Dept. certification.
+The Nursing Assistant (NA) program prepares students to take national performance/written exams for NYS Education Department in conjunction with the NYS Department of Health.

 Taking higher level courses (AP, IB, College Now, Physics, Chemistry, Algebra II and Trigonometry)